Transition Effect Inspired by The Transformers and Harry Potter

 Problem 2 - Turning the Rules into an Algorithm:

-The apparent complexity of the rules was the initial barrier to the solution.
-But the entry point to the solution was not the rules, but what the algorithm needed to accomplish and what are the logical steps get there.
+The complexity of the rules was the initial obstacle.
+But the entry point to the solution was not the rules, but what the algorithm needed to accomplish.

 The overall objective is to paint a sequence of frames.
 The objective can be subdivided into four tasks.

 Preparation: Both first and the second image are pre-divided into tiles.
-A three-dimensional (tile column index, tile row index, frame number) Boolean array tracks whether certain tile position is locked on certain frame.
+A three-dimensional (tile column index, tile row index, frame number) Boolean array tracks whether certain tile position is currently locked.

 Task 1: Every 5 frames, a round begins.
 A group of tiles are selected from positions that are not locked on the current frame.
 The number of tiles selected depends on the round index.

 Task 2: A tile randomly chooses to slide or flip, but the former has a higher probability.
 If it decides to slide, it cannot slide to a locked adjacent position.
 If all four neighbors are locked, it must flip instead.
-After applying the restrictions and random factors, the action type and direction are finalized.
+After applying restrictions and randomization, the action type and direction are picked.

 Task 3: Based a tile’s action, update the graphics of the affected area on the next 10 frames.